Magic Bird

 Magic Bird was a cargo airline based in Amsterdam, Netherlands.
 It operates services between Sundsvall and Stockholm for the post office in Sweden.
 Its main base is Amsterdam Schiphol Airport.

 History

 The airline started operations in April 2006, was owned by an unnamed Luxembourg holding company, and had 12 employees (at March 2007).
 It was the successor to Magic Blue Airlines which went out of business in December 2005.

 Magic Bird ceased operations in May 2007 and was declared bankrupt on 3 July 2007.

 Fleet

-The Magic Bird fleet includes the following aircraft (at June 2007):
+The Magic Bird fleet included the following aircraft (at June 2007):